 The only contraceptive patch licensed for sale in the UK currently is Evra, which is a branded product made by Janssen.
 When you buy medication online, it is important to be aware of which medicines are or are not available as generics, as some websites may try to sell you products which do not yet legally exist.

 When you buy from Treated.com, your order is screened by a qualified practitioner and dispensed by a UK-based pharmacy.
 We work with registered healthcare professionals whose priority is your safety.
-To find out if Evra can work for you, take our medical assessment.
+Take our medical assessment.
 Once your treatment has been approved, we’ll have it ready and waiting at your door within just one working day.

 The only patch currently available in the UK is Evra, which manufactured by Janssen.
 It is a small beige piece of material with a self-adhesive, roughly four square inches in size and looks like a regular plaster.
 You stick it on an area of skin which ideally is covered by a garment and not exposed to external elements.
 This might be your upper arm, upper back, buttock or your abdomen.